tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

   ![xampp-path](Images/xampp-path.PNG)

-* Next, navigate to the System Environment Variables and edit the `Path` environment variable.
+* Next, navigate to the System Environment Variables and edit the `Path` environment variable; add the path containing the PHP binaries to the end of the `Path` environment variable.

   ![start-menu-environment-search](Images/start-menu-environment-search.PNG)